microsoft/ELL/docs/tutorials/Comparing-image-classification-models-side-by-side-on-the-Raspberry-Pi/index.md

                 input_shapes[model_index].rows)
 ```

-With the processed image input handy, call the `predict` method to invoke the model.
+With the processed image input handy, call the **predict** method to invoke the model.

 ```python
             prediction_arrays[model_index] = model.predict(input_data)
 ```

-As before, the `predict` method stores an array at `predictions_array[modelIndex]` with the model output.
+As before, the **predict** method stores an array of scores in `predictions_array[modelIndex]`.
 Each element of this array corresponds to one of the 1000 image classes recognized by the model.
-Extract the top 5 predicted categories by calling the helper function `get_top_n`, selecting predictions with a 10% or higher confidence.
+Extract the top five predicted categories by calling the helper function `get_top_n`, selecting predictions with a 10% or higher confidence.
 A threshold of 10% will show more predictions from the binarized model for comparison purposes.

 ```python
             top_5 = helpers.get_top_n(
                 prediction_arrays[model_index], n=5, threshold=0.10)
 ```

-`top_5` is an array of tuples, where the first element is the category index and the second element is the probability of that category.
-Match the category indices in `top_5` with the category names in `categories`.
+**top_5** is an array of tuples, where the first tuple element is the category index and the second tuple element is the probability of that category.
+Match the category indices in **top_5** with the category names in **categories**.

 ```python
             header_text = "".join(["({:.0%}) {}  ".format(
                 element[1], categories[element[0]]) for element in top_5])
 ```

-Use the `draw_header` helper function to write the predicted category on the image.
-Since each model will write its own result, we make a copy of the input image.
+Use the **draw_header** helper function to write the predicted category on the image.
+Since each model modifies the input image, make a copy of it.

 ```python
             model_frame = np.copy(image)
             helpers.draw_header(model_frame, header_text)
 ```

-The model has now produced a frame which has the input image and the model's prediction results.
-Set this as one of the tiles in the tiledImage and show the result.
+The model has now produced a frame that has the input image and the model's prediction results.
+Set this as one of the tiles in the tiled image and show the result.

 ```python
             tiled_image.set_image_at(model_index, model_frame)
             tiled_image.show()
 ```

-Finally, write the code that invokes the `main` function and runs your script.
+Finally, write the code that invokes the **main** function and runs your script.

 ```python
 if __name__ == "__main__":
     main()
 ```

-We are ready to move to the Raspberry Pi.
-If your Pi is accessible over the network, you can copy the directory using the Unix `scp` tool or the Windows [WinSCP](https://winscp.net/eng/index.php) tool.
+## Build the Python wrappers on the Raspberry Pi device

-## Step 5: Build the Python wrappers on the Raspberry Pi
+**Note** For this step, you'll be working with the Raspberry Pi device.
+If your Pi is accessible over the network, you can copy the directory using the Unix `scp` tool or the Windows [WinSCP](https://winscp.net/eng/index.php) tool

 Log into your Raspberry Pi, find the directory you just copied over, and build the two CMake projects.